Traceton/next-generator/README.md

 ## :one: Install and setup:

-#### :heavy_exclamation_mark: mongoose will be required if you wish to utilize the models and api routes generated with next-generator. :heavy_exclamation_mark:
+#### :heavy_exclamation_mark: mongoose will be required if you wish to utilize the models and api routes generated with next-generator at this time. :heavy_exclamation_mark:

 ### :two: navigate to your desired directory, install Next.js

 `npx create-next-app your-app-name-here`

-### :three: Next, install the package below for best compatibility:
+### :three: Next, install the package below for best compatibility with mongodb:

 `npm i mongoose`